 To compensate an eligible veteran, member of the Forces, member of a Peacekeeping Force or Australian mariner for exceptional wear and tear of, or damage to, clothing.

 Current Eligibility Criteria

-The eligible person must be in receipt of a disability pension for incapacity from a war-caused or defence-caused incapacity as follows:
+The eligible person must be in receipt of a Disability Compensation Payment for incapacity from a war-caused or defence-caused incapacity as follows:

 - one leg and one arm amputated;